Skip to content

 You can only appeal to Senate if your Faculty appeal was not upheld or if it was only partially upheld.

-Like Faculty Appeals, there are three grounds that you can appeal under:
+Like Faculty Appeals, there are two grounds that you can appeal under:

-1. You have substantial new information which was not available, for good reason, at the Faculty Appeal stage
+a.
+Substantial new information which was not available, for good reason, at the Faculty appeal stage.

 It’s important to closely consider the outcome you received from the Faculty and the reasons why it was not upheld.
 Is there more information you could give or more evidence you could gather that will add anything substantial to your appeal?